Mid-air retrieval

 A helicopter with a long hook can catch a parachuting object in mid-air, as seen here in a practice run for the planned retrieval of Genesis.

-Mid-air retrieval is a technique used in atmospheric reentry when the reentering vehicle is incapable of a satisfactory unassisted landing.
-The vehicle is slowed by means of parachutes, and then a specially-equipped aircraft matches the vehicle's trajectory and catches it in mid-air.
+Mid-air retrieval is a technique used in atmospheric reentry of a spacecraft when the re-entering vehicle is unable to land safely unassisted.
+The vehicle is slowed by parachutes, and then a specially-equipped aircraft catches it in mid-air.

-This is a risky technique, and so is only used when other forms of landing are infeasible.
+It is a risky technique, and so is only used when other forms of landing are infeasible.
 Successful mid-air retrieval requires correct operation of the retrieving aircraft, favourable atmospheric conditions, and successful execution of a tricky manoeuvre, in addition to correct operation of the vehicle itself.
 These risks can be mitigated somewhat: for example, multiple recovery aircraft can be used.
 The need for human aviators to perform a manoeuvre which would normally be classed as a stunt may in the future be avoided by advances in unmanned aerial vehicles and spacecraft reentry.